-TABLE 3 Odds ratios (OR) and 95% confidence intervals (CI) as derived from a fully adjusted 3-level random intercept model of BOP in smokers in different parts of the dentition as compared to non-smokers and females.
-In previous site-specific analyses, differences in gingival bleeding between genders have been reported, however, in both directions.^{16,17} In the present study, persons with higher education were less likely to bleed on probing, while income was not related to bleeding tendency.
-Previous studies have reported that people with lower income were more likely to show gingival bleeding16 and that lower education was related to more BOP or gingival inflammation.^{32,33} In our study, overweight and obesity increased the bleeding tendency of the gingiva; however, higher body mass index was also associated with higher plaque levels.
+FIGURE 2 Odds ratios and 95% confidence intervals (CI) for BOP in non-smokers and smokers with < 20 pack-years and ≥ 20 pack-years as derived from 3-level random intercept model of bleeding on probing adjusted for pocket depth, gender, age, education, income, and body mass index and females.
+In previous site-specific analyses, differences in gingival bleeding between genders have been reported, however, in both directions.
+16,17 In the present study, persons with higher education were less likely to bleed on probing, while income was not related to bleeding tendency.
+Previous studies have reported that people with lower income were more likely to show gingival bleeding 16 and that lower education was related to more BOP or gingival inflammation.
+32,33 In our study, overweight and obesity increased the bleeding tendency of the gingiva; however, higher body mass index was also associated with higher plaque levels.
 Obesity has been associated with periodontitis with several possible mechanisms proposed, that is, increased inflammatory response, change in dental plaque amount and composition, or both.34 Our results indicate that overweight/obesity is associated with more gingival bleeding and partly through increased levels of plaque.
 In particular, there was no noticeable interaction between plaque and overweight/obesity (Table S5), meaning BMI, in contrast to smoking, is not an effect modifier as regards the association between plaque and bleeding on probing.